SchoolOfFreelancing/Freelancing-On-LAMP-Stack-Support/README.md

 📢 Phase: Development (localhost) training.
 For Production training [DigitalOcean](https://try.digitalocean.com/freetrialoffer/) and any domain require.

-📢 Immediate assistance: Yes, Prompt assistance is available from your mentor whenever you receive a client inquiry during training.
+📢 Immediate assistance: Receive prompt support from your mentor for any client inquiries during the training.

 ## Training Prerequisite